How Much Money Does a Medical Imaging Technologist Make?

-Specifically, employment for radiologic and MRI technologists is expected to increase 12 percent, while diagnostic medical sonographer jobs are expected to grow 17 percent through 2026.
+Specifically, employment for radiologic and MRI technologists is expected to increase 13%, while diagnostic medical sonographer jobs are expected to grow 17% through 2026.

 This is due to an aging population that will live longer and be more active than previous generations.
 The need for care to diagnose and treat injuries and illnesses will guide the growth in this crucial medical field.

 Source: U.S. Bureau of Labor Statistics 2018-19 Occupational Outlook Handbook; Diagnostic Medical Sonographers and Cardiovascular Technologists and Technicians, Including Vascular Technologists; Radiologic Technologists; Nuclear Medicine Technologists; Radiation Therapists.